MartinoMensio/claimreview-data/README.md

 5. Occurrences Extraction and Unshortening: we extract the URLs where the claims occur and we resolve the links that use shortening services (e.g., bit.ly) or archives (e.g., archive.is)
 6. Misinformation Database and Snapshot: we build the output files described below

+The process of collection is run by the `claimreview_collector_full` from the [MisinfoMe project](https://github.com/MartinoMensio/misinfome).

 ## Output files

 Each archive contains the following files: